 Identifying triggers and symptoms can take time and good detective work.
 But once patterns are known, some triggers can be avoided by using environmental control measures in the home.

 Anticipating and Preventing Flare-Ups

-At home, a peak flow meter — a handheld tool that measures breathing ability — can be used.
+At home, a peak flow meter — a handheld tool that measures breathing ability — might be used.
 When peak flow readings drop, it's a sign of increasing airway inflammation.
 The peak flow meter can detect even subtle airway inflammation and obstruction — even when a child feels fine.
-In some cases, it can detect drops in peak flow readings 2 to 3 days before a flare-up occurs, providing plenty of time to treat and prevent it.
+In some cases, it can detect drops in peak flow readings 2 to 3 days before a flare-up, providing plenty of time to treat and prevent it.

-During the first stages of treatment, the doctor usually will have a child take a series of peak flow readings for a period of time.
-The readings help to establish a child's baseline PEFR, or peak expiratory flow rate — a personal best during a time with few symptoms.
-After establishing a baseline, readings should be taken at least once a day so they can be compared with the baseline.
+If a doctor feels that a peak flow meter can be helpful, he or she will have a child take a series of peak flow readings for a period of time during the first stages of treatment.
+The readings help set a child's baseline PEFR, or peak expiratory flow rate — a personal best during a time with few symptoms.
+Afterward, readings should be taken as recommended and compared with the baseline.

 Another way to know when a flare-up is brewing is to look for early warning signs (EWS).
-EWS are little changes that signal medication adjustments might be needed (as directed in a child's individual asthma action plan) to prevent a flare-up.
-EWS can help to detect a flare-up hours or even a day before the appearance of obvious symptoms (such as wheezing and coughing).
+EWS are little changes that signal medicine adjustments might be needed (as directed in a child's individual asthma action plan) to prevent a flare-up.
+EWS can help to detect a flare-up hours or even a day before obvious symptoms (such as wheezing and coughing) start.
 Kids can develop changes in appearance, mood, or breathing, or they'll complain of "feeling funny" in some way.